daytonaio/content/guides/20241219_guide_Run_LLM_with_Ollama_inside_Daytona_workspace.md

     print(bot_response)
 ```

-This code sets up an interactive chatbot using a AI model `phi3:mini`.
+This code sets up an interactive chatbot using an AI model `phi3:mini`.
 It allows the user to type questions in a loop, sends these questions to the AI model, and displays the AI's responses.
 If you want to run a model other than `phi3:mini`, change the `MODEL_NAME`

-You can check the available ollama models [here](https://ollama.com/search)
+You can check the available Ollama models [here](https://ollama.com/search)

 - **Step 5**: Create a `requirements-dev.txt` file